petrusmatiros/petrusmatiros/README.md

  <h1>Hi there 👋</h1>

-I'm Petrus, a young and skilled full stack developer looking for the next awesome thing to work on.
+I'm Petrus, a sharp and skilled full stack developer - looking for the next awesome thing to work on

 <h2>Facts to know about me</h2>

+* Love optimizing stuff - like everything

+* I love engineering and automating workflows

+* Passion for creating seamless and wholistic experiences that have a high standard of <b>design, functionality, usabilty and user experience</b>.

 * Deep and sophisticated understanding of design, UX and UI

-* Experienced fullstack developer

-* Passion for creating seamless and wholistic experiences that have a high standard of <b>design, functionality, usabilty and user experience</b>.
+<h3>Things I enjoy</h3>

+* DnD (I'm a fellow critter)

+* Game development

+* Cinematography and music

 <h2>Skills</h2>